 Why do padel rackets have holes?
 This is a common question among new players who notice that padel rackets look different from traditional tennis rackets.
-These holes are not just for design—they serve an important purpose in enhancing performance, improving aerodynamics, and optimizing control during gameplay.
+These holes are not just for design.
+They are essential in enhancing performance, improving aerodynamics, and optimizing control during gameplay.

 In this guide, we’ll break down the science behind the holes, their impact on performance, and whether a racket with more or fewer holes suits your playing style.